Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: Scatter of the mass bias

 \subsection{Scatter from 3 projections: $\sigma_{b, \mathrm{3\; projections}}^2$}

 For each cluster three different projections are available and the variance of the results from the three is the $\sigma_{b, \mathrm{3 \; projections}}^2$ defined in Eq.~\ref{eq:proj}.
 As for the fit uncertainties, we give the mean and median values in Table~\ref{tab:summarysigmas} (the histograms of the variance for each cluster, accounting for the posterior distributions of the three projections together are shown in Fig.~\ref{fig:scattersboth}).
-Again, the bias measured for Einasto model has a larger dispersion than for the NFW.
 In the right plot of Fig.~\ref{fig:meanvsmean} we present the $\sigma_{b, \mathrm{3 \; projections}}^2$ obtained with NFW and Einasto for each cluster in our sample, showing the correlation between the variances measured with the different models.

 We study this scatter to quantify the uncertainty that should be added to observational mass reconstructions for which clusters are only observed in one projection.
 To truly estimate the projection effect, the dispersion of the masses obtained from the infinite projections of each cluster would be needed.
-In Appendix~\ref{sec:validation100} we instead compare the scatter obtained from 100 projections with the scatter obtained from the 3 simulation axes and from the 3 inertial axes and found that using the projections along $x, y$ and $z$ (i.e., 0, 1 and 2) returned a more similar scatter level to the 100 projections.
-The projections along the inertia axes instead always exhibit a significant larger scatter.
-For this reason in the scatter calculations we did not make use of the maps projected along the inertia axes.
+In Appendix~\ref{sec:validation100} we instead compared the scatter obtained from 100 projections with the scatter obtained from the 3 simulation axes and from the 3 inertial axes and found that using the projections along $x, y$, and $z$ (i.e. 0, 1, and 2) returns a more similar scatter level to the 100 projections.
+The projections along the inertia axes instead exhibit a significant larger scatter.
+For this reason, in the scatter calculations we did not make use of the maps projected along the inertia axes.